pypancsv/pypancsv/docs/quickexamples/index.md

 ### Sample CSV #4

 * Has 6 rows, 4 columns
-* Meant to represent records from a "course registration transactions"-typed table in "Data Source #4"
+* Meant to represent records from a "transactions"-typed table in "Data Source #4"

 {% assign tallyin=site.data.tallypivotinput %}